 Why pick up a language during a global pandemic?

 We are being advised to stay productive during quarantine and lockdown orders, to make the most of our free time and to help keep our spirits up.
-Learning a new skill, such as a language, releases endorphins, the happy hormone, and gives us a sense of achievement.
+Learning a new a language, or any other skill for that matter, releases endorphins, the happy hormone, and gives us a sense of achievement.
 This can help us look after our mental and emotional health in these difficult times.

 If you have been putting off learning a new language due to lack of time, NOW is the moment.
 Here are some tips for language learning while confined at home: